-The Line output is a 6.35 mm TRS jack.
-It's output is monaural.
+The Line output is a 6.35 mm (1/4-inch) TRS jack.
+Its output is monaural.
 Use this output to connect to your amplifier or mixer.
 Line out is symmetrical/balanced type output.
 This is a symmetrised TRS jack, connecting a TRS jack will improve the signal-to-noise ratio.